Michael P. La Quaglia, MD, FACS, FRCS

 My greatest satisfaction, however, comes from working with children.
 I enjoy my interactions with them tremendously and find them extremely rewarding.
 I feel immensely grateful to be able to help someone get better, especially when I can do something that others say they cannot.
 When your child is with me in the operating room, you can be assured that I will treat him or her as my own.

-- Awards and Honors: Castle Connolly: New York Magazine Top Doctors (2002-2017)
+- Castle Connolly: New York Magazine Top Doctors (2002-2020)

 Selected Book Chapters

 “Childhood tumors.”
 La Quaglia MP.
 In: Greenfield’s Surgery: Scientific Principles and Practice.
 Mulholland MW, Lillemoe KD, Doherty GM, Maier RV, Upchurch GR Jr, eds.
 Philadelphia: Lippincott Williams & Wilkins; 2006: 1956-1981.

 “Neuroblastoma and other adrenal tumors.”
 La Quaglia MP, Rutigliano DN.
 Carachi R, Grosfeld JL, Azmy AF, eds.
 In: The Surgery of Childhood Tumors.
 2nd ed.
 Heidelberg: Springer-Verlag; 2008: 201-226.

 “Peripheral neuroectodermal tumors.”
 La Quaglia MP.
 In: Reoperative Pediatric Surgery.
 Teich S, Caniano DA, eds.
 Totowa, NJ: Humana Press; 2008:427-434.